 Since two-dimensional encoding is not required for Group 3 compatibility, some historic TIFF-F readers have not been able to read such files.
-The minimum subset of TIFF-F REQUIRES support for one dimensional (Modified Huffman) files, so this choice maximizes portability.
+The minimum subset of TIFF-F REQUIRES support for one-dimensional (Modified Huffman) files, so this choice maximizes portability.
 However, implementors seeking greater efficiency SHOULD use T.6 MMR compression when writing TIFF-F files.
 Some TIFF-F readers will also support two-dimensional Modified READ files.
-Implementors that wish to have the maximum flexibility in reading TIFF-F files should support all three of these compression methods (MH, MR and MMR).
+Implementors who wish to have the maximum flexibility in reading TIFF-F files should support all three of these compression methods (MH, MR, and MMR).

-For the case of resolution, almost all facsimile products support both standard (98 dpi) vertical resolution and "fine" (196 dpi) resolution.
+Almost all facsimile products support both standard (98 dpi) vertical resolution and "fine" (196 dpi) resolution.
 Therefore, fine-resolution files are quite portable in the real world.

-In 1993, the ITU-T added support for higher resolutions in the T.30 recommendation including 200 x 200, 300 x 300, 400 x 400 in dots per inch based units.
-At the same time, support was added for metric dimensions which are equivalent to the following inch based resolutions: 391v x 204h and 391v x 408h.
-Therefore, the full set of inch-based equivalents of the new resolutions are supported in the TIFF-F writer, since they may appear in some image data streams received from Group 3 facsimile devices.
-However, many facsimile terminals and older versions of TIFF-F readers are likely to not support the use of these higher resolutions.
+In 1993, the ITU-T added support for higher resolutions in the T.30 recommendation, including 200 x 200, 300 x 300, and 400 x 400 in dots per inch-based units.
+At the same time, support was added for metric dimensions equivalent to the following inch-based resolutions: 391v x 204h and 391v x 408h.
+Therefore, the full set of inch-based equivalents of the new resolutions are supported in the TIFF-F writer, as they may appear in some image-data streams received from Group 3 facsimile devices.
+However, many facsimile terminals and older versions of TIFF-F readers are likely not to support these higher resolutions.

-Per [T.4], it is permissible for applications to treat the following XResolution values as being equivalent: <204,200> and <400,408>.
-In a similar respect, the following YResolution values may also be treated as being equivalent: <98, 100>, <196, 200>, and <391, 400>.
-These equivalencies were allowed by [T.4] to permit conversions between inch and metric based facsimile terminals.
+Per [T.4], it is permissible for applications to treat the following XResolution values as equivalent: <204,200> and <400,408>.
+Similarly, the following YResolution values may also be treated as equivalent: <98, 100>, <196, 200>, and <391, 400>.
+These equivalencies were allowed by [T.4] to permit conversions between inch- and metric-based facsimile terminals.

-In a similar respect, the optional support of metric based resolutions in the TIFF-F reader (i.e. 77 x 38.5 cm) is included for completeness, since they are used in some legacy TIFF-F applications, but this use is not recommended for the creation of TIFF-F files by a writer.
+The optional support of metric-based resolutions in the TIFF-F reader (i.e., $77 \times 38.5 \text{ cm}$) is included for completeness, as they are used in some legacy TIFF-F applications, but this use is not recommended for the creation of TIFF-F files by a writer.